austimkelly/swiss-cheese/doc/ghas-checklist.md

     * [ ] What languages are scanned? - See [Changing the languages that are analyzed](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning#changing-the-languages-that-are-analyzed)
     * [ ] What is `autobuild` for in CodeQL? - See [CodeQL for compiled languages](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/codeql-code-scanning-for-compiled-languages)
     * [ ] How often is a full scan performed? - See [Scanning on a schedule](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning#scanning-on-a-schedule)
+    * Review query packs used - See [Using queries in QL packs](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning#using-queries-in-ql-packs)
+    * Review how to specify directories to scan - See [Specifying directories to scan](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning#specifying-directories-to-scan)
 * [ ] Review 3rd party code scanning workflows
     * [ ] Check out the [tfsec](../.github/workflows/tfsec.yml) workflow (aka defsec)
     * [ ] Review the other 3rd party workflows you can add